 - Artist’s statement (Question 14): (Character Limit 3,500 with spaces): The artist statement may take any of several directions, at your discretion: information about your background, the development of your work, your interests as an artist or your aesthetic position, your future artistic direction, or any other information you would like to present to the panel.

-- Working with Roomful of Teeth (Question 15): (Character Limit 3,500 with spaces) A brief description of your interest in writing a piece for Roomful of Teeth.
+- Working with AACM’s Great Black Music Ensemble (Question 15): (Character Limit 3,500 with spaces) A brief description of your interest in writing a piece for the Great Black Music Ensemble.

-- Three Musical Work Samples (Questions 16 – 45): Up to three audio/and or video work samples totaling no more than 30-minutes total of your music composed.
-At least one of your work samples should be a work sample that include the voice in some way to demonstrate your ability to write for the voice (Solo Voice, Voice and Ensemble, Choral, etc.).
+- Three Musical Work Samples (Questions 16 – 45): Up to three audio/and or video work samples totaling no more than 12-minutes total of your music.
+The work samples you provide do not need to be for the instrumentation of the Great Black Music Ensemble.
 For each sample you will have the ability to list cue start and end times so that you can provide a complete work but point the panelists to specific areas of a longer work that you would like for them to review.
+There will be two rounds of adjudication.
+During the first round panelists will listen to three minutes of your first work sample (You can provide cue start and stop times).
+In the second round, panelists will listen to no more than 12-minutes of music between the three work samples submitted.
+Three work samples must be provided.

-- Work Sample 2 & 3 should be a complementary works.
+- Work Sample 2 & 3 should be other works.

-- Members of Roomful of Teeth will review submissions for the 2018/2019 ACF CONNECT program in consultation with ACF staff to determine the three selected composers.
+- Members of the AACM will review submissions for the 2019/2020 ACF CONNECT program in consultation with ACF staff to determine the three selected composers.

 Application Deadline, Award, and Information: